danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	ORDER BY p.object_id, p.partition_number, i.index_id
 	```

-	The following index does not exists in the original table but is created to show a concept
+	The following index does not exist in the original table but is created to show a concept

 	```sql
 	CREATE UNIQUE NONCLUSTERED INDEX [AK_Sales_P_Order_rowguid] ON [Sales].[P_Orders]